Quick, 20- to 30-minute games

 While there are some topics that could work for a younger set, the vast majority of cards contain some serious adult content.
-So, definitely stick with the manufacturer’s suggestion of ages 17 and up and keep it far away from family game night.
+We recommend sticking with the manufacturer’s suggestion of ages 17 and up and keeping it far away from family game night.

 Price: It’s a steal

-Quickwits retails for $18.99, but you can easily find it for less than $15 at online retailers.
-Not only is it priced lower than many other adult party games, it also has great replayability, making it a superb value for the money.
+QuickWits retails for $18.99, but you can easily find it for less than $15 at online retailers.
+Not only is it priced lower than many other adult party games, but it also has great replayability, making it a superb value for the money.

 Competition: In a league of its own